Topiramate: 7 things you should know

 - Topiramate is usually started at a low dosage and then titrated up slowly until an effective dose is reached (experts suggest increasing by 25 mg/day every week).
 Your doctor will explain this to you.

 - Topiramate should be discontinued slowly to minimize the potential for seizures unless a rapid withdrawal is justified.
-Dosage should be titrated up slowly until effective dose is achieved (experts suggest increasing by 25mg/day every week).
+Your doctor will talk to you about tapering topiramate down when it comes time to discontinue it.

 - Seek urgent medical attention if you develop eye pain, blurred vision or visual disturbances while taking topiramate.